 - Metal dust particles in welding fumes are a leading cause of eye irritation in factories.
 Many workers who are exposed to welding fumes also get upper respiratory infections and cough up black material or suffer from frequent headaches.

 - Hexavalent chromium or hex chrome is a carcinogenic substance produced during welding or other types of “hot work” on stainless steel and other metals that contain chromium.
 Hex chrome overexposure can result in short-term upper respiratory symptoms or eye or skin irritations.
 The greatest long-term health risk associated with hex chrome exposure is lung cancer.
 Other major health effects include damage to the upper respiratory system and allergic and irritant contact dermatitis.
-Respiratory tract problems can include inhalation damage to mucus membranes, perforation of septum tissue between the nostrils of the nose, and damage to the lungs.
-In addition, there may be injury to the eyes, skin, liver and kidneys.
+Respiratory tract problems can include inhalation damage to mucous membranes, perforation of septum tissue between the nostrils of the nose, and damage to the lungs.
+In addition, exposure can damage the eyes, skin, liver and kidneys.
 Once in the body, hex chrome typically targets some of the body’s organs.
-A worker exposed to hex chrome may also experience symptoms such as sinus irritation, nosebleeds, stomach and nose ulcers, skin rash, chest tightness, wheezing and shortness of breath.
-The current OSHA PEL for hex chrome is extremely stringent—5 micrograms per cubic meter TWA.
-(Most other PELs are listed in milligrams.
-5 micrograms = 0.005 milligrams.
+A worker exposed to hex chrome may also experience symptoms such as sinus irritation, nosebleeds, stomach and nose ulcers, skin rashes, chest tightness, wheezing and shortness of breath.
+The current OSHA PEL for hex chrome is incredibly stringent—5 micrograms per cubic meter TWA.
+(Most other PELs are listed in milligrams with 5 micrograms = 0.005 milligrams.
 The exposure limit on hex chrome is 1000x less.)